Amish Facts

 10 Common Amish Surnames

 Certain Amish surnames occur with great frequency.
 Here are ten of the most common: 1.
-Miller-the most common of all Amish last names.
+Miller The most common of all Amish last names.
 Joseph Stoll writes: “The German spelling was Müller, and because there were many Millers in Europe, the name was very common, with no common ancestor for many people of this name.
-There were a number of Anabaptists of this name in different parts…
+There were a number of Anabaptists of this name in…

-Updated February 2021 A new Amish settlement is started, on average, every few weeks.
-Today there are over 600 Amish communities in North America, the majority founded over the past 20-some years.
+A new Amish settlement is started, on average, every few weeks.
+Today there are around 700 Amish communities in North America.
+Most were founded over the past 20-some years.
 Amish migration has gotten much attention recently.
-New settlements appearing in places like Colorado, Maine, and New York attest to a pioneer spirit which has not waned since Amish first settled the Americas…
+New settlements appearing in places like Colorado, Maine, and New York attest to a pioneer spirit which has not waned since Amish first settled the Americas in the…

 Three Head-Scratching Amish Myths